Scroll down for dog food recipe.

-I now have another dog and have recently transitioned him to a whole food, plant based diet.
+I now have another dog and I am feeding him a whole food, plant based diet.
 We make different variations of this wet food.
 We find it convenient to also make it into dry food, which we break into bite size pieces.
 Many of you have requested that we do a video and share a recipe (scroll down).

 Benefits to a plant based diet for dogs: